isaiahscape/kreiorogit/README.md

-## Kairo: Just another random developer with little skills and based on your mom.
+## Isaiah: Just a developer with some skills and based on your mom.
 - 📫 How to reach me: nothing.